 More after the break

-Elsewhere there are a decent number of analogue inputs, a headphone output (in typical Cyrus style, on the rear panel), and both preout sockets (for use with an add-on power ampand Zone 2 outputs, for example to feed a second source to another room).
+Elsewhere there are a decent number of analogue inputs, a headphone output and both pre-out sockets (for use with an add-on power amp) and Zone 2 outputs (to, for example, feed a second source to another room).
 There are twin speaker outputs for bi-wiring available, too.